softwareTesting123/DinoDroid/README.md

 The other one is [here](https://drive.google.com/file/d/1WMe_ViO0H5jA29-Lz66pwwUTK8jYw_Md/view?usp=sharing).

 ## CopyRight
-The creator keeps the whole copyright of this project and its modified versions.
+The creator reserves the whole copyright of this project and its modified versions.
 Any commercial usage needs to contact the creator.